Used by 10,000+ organizations worldwide

 The 16 Personality Types from the 16 Personalities Test

-Every person has a natural inclination that determines how their personality takes shape.
-There are 16 unique personality types that emerge from a mix of the following 4 dichotomies, which ultimately determine someone's personality type.
+Every person has a natural tendency that shapes their personality.
+There are 16 different personality types based on a mix of 4 key traits.
+These traits determine each person's unique personality type.

 Personality Type ISTJ: The Realist

 Individuals characterized as the Realist (ISTJ) approach things thoroughly and are known for being reliable and serious.
-They enjoy solving problems and tracking their progress through clear facts.
-They are often the quiet forces that value traditions and stability.
-ISTJs are very organized, fully committed to their work, and can concentrate well.
-They adhere to their goals, and with their perseverance and determination, they can achieve what they set out to do.
+They like solving problems and tracking their progress with clear facts.
+They often work quietly and value traditions and stability.
+ISTJs are organized, dedicated to their work, and able to focus well.
+They stick to their goals, and with their perseverance and determination, they can achieve what they set out to do.

 Personality Type ISTP: The Solver